CSCI 4152/6509 - Course Project

 R – Project Report

-The written project report is submitted in printed and electronic
+The written project report is submitted in an electronic

 The reports are kept in archive with the instructor for several years.

-A typical structure of a research project is:
+A typical recommended structure of a project report for a

 - Abstract – make sure it is an abstract of the whole paper and not